flutter/website/src/docs/get-started/codelab.md

   Flutter offers a rich set of Material widgets.
 * The `main()` method uses arrow (`=>`) notation.
   Use arrow notation for one-line functions or methods.
-* The app extends `StatelessWidget` which, makes the app itself a widget.
+* The app extends `StatelessWidget`, which makes the app itself a widget.
 In Flutter, almost everything is a widget, including alignment, padding, and layout.
 * The `Scaffold` widget, from the Material library,